Are You at Risk For Person-to-Person Bill Pay Fraud?

 Contact your Bill Payment Vendor to Find Out if you Offer P2P for Consumer or Business Members.

-It is your business' decision that if you do not offer P2P under your bill payment offers to confirm you have blocked this type of capability.
+If you do not offer P2P, make sure you confirm you have blocked this type of capability under your bill payment offerings.
 If you do offer P2P payments in your bill payment platform, be sure to confirm with your vendor what authentication methods are required of the person or business account requesting the P2P bill payment.
 This helps protect your funds from any fraudulent transactions.

 Educate your employees not to provide hints or accountholder information to a caller, or to not respond to an email or text without first verifying that it is the accountholder.
 Confirm layers of authentication are being used for any online account opening requests to prevent the fraudster from getting in to your current accountholders' online banking and bill pay.
 A fraud monitoring tool is critical to help detect suspicious bill pay transmissions.